zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades.md

 ```

-<a name="introduction-to-blade-kinds-introduction-to-appblades-exchanging-messages-between-your-iframe-and-the-ibiza-fx"></a>
+<a name="sending-messages-between-the-iframe-and-ibiza-fx"></a>
-#### Exchanging messages between your IFrame and the Ibiza Fx
+## Sending messages between the IFrame and Ibiza Fx

-The AppBlade ViewModel is hosted in the same hidden IFrame where your extension is loaded.
-The contents of the AppBlade are hosted in another IFrame that is visible in the screen.
+The AppBlade ViewModel is hosted in the hidden IFrame in which the extension is loaded.
+However, the contents of the AppBlade are hosted in different IFrame that is visible on the screen.
+The Ibiza extension IFrame and the UI IFrame communicate by sending and receiving messages.
+The following sections demonstrate how to exchange messages between the two IFrames and to the Portal.

-Both IFrames (your UI and your Ibiza extension) can communicate via **postMessage**.

-The following sections demonstrate how to exchange messages between both IFrames

-<a name="introduction-to-blade-kinds-introduction-to-appblades-sending-and-receiving-messages-from-ibiza"></a>
+<a name="ibiza-extension-iframe-messaging"></a>
-#### Sending and Receiving messages from Ibiza
+## Ibiza extension IFrame messaging

-<a name="introduction-to-blade-kinds-introduction-to-appblades-sending-and-receiving-messages-from-ibiza-listen-to-a-message"></a>
+<a name="ibiza-extension-iframe-messaging-listen-to-a-message"></a>
-##### Listen to a message
+### Listen to a message

-You can listen to messages using the **on** method in the **AppBlade** view-model.
+The extension can listen to messages that are sent from the UI IFrame to the Ibiza extension ViewModel by using the **on** method in the **AppBlade** ViewModel, as in the following example.

-The code snippet below demonstrates how to listen to a message from your IFrame in your Ibiza extension view-model.

 ```typescript